 49-45 BCE – the Civil War between Julius Caesar and Pompey

 43-42 BCE – the Civil War between the 2nd triumvirate and Caesar’s assassins

 32-31 BCE – the Civil war between Antony and Octavian

 31 BCE – the battle of Actium leaves Octavian as the master of the Roman world

 27 BCE – Octavian takes on the name Augustus, and establishes himself as the first of the Roman emperors.

-Throughout the period of the Republic, Roman government involved a mix of different institutions – magistrates, headed by two annually elected consuls; a council of state called the senate; and a number of popular assemblies.
+Throughout the period of the Republic, Roman government involved a mix of different institutions – magistrates, headed by two annually elected consuls; a council called the senate; and a number of popular assemblies.
 These institutions evolved as the Roman state changed from covering a single city-state to being responsible for an enormous empire.